The Honest Kitchen Dog Food receives the Advisor’s highest rating of 5 stars.

-Free of any plant-based protein boosters, this looks like the profile of a dehydrated dog food containing a moderate amount of meat.
+Even when you consider the slight protein-boosting effect of the flaxseed, this looks like the profile of a dehydrated dog food containing a notable amount of meat.

-The Honest Kitchen is a plant-based raw dehydrated dog food using a moderate amount of assorted and named species as its main sources of animal protein, thus earning the brand 4.5 stars.
+The Honest Kitchen is a plant-based dehydrated dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.